-If you don’t know already that Youngblood Hawke is Number One on my Top Ten List, now you do!
+If you don’t know already that Youngblood Hawke is my top all-time read, now you do!
 Before my review, I’m going to give you ten reasons why this book sits on top of my pile:

 - Its main character, Youngblood Hawke, is someone you instantly like, despite his flaws and weaknesses.
 I love his good nature.

 - The rest of the many characters are weak and strong in different ways and very realistic.
 A couple of them you will love to hate.
 Others are good and honorable, but their weaknesses often surface and cause problems.

 - The dialogue is great, and it’s not just between a few characters.
 There is a lot of variety in personalities and situations.